-9. Galectin Sciences LLC
+9. GalectinSciences LLC

 In January 2014, we created Galectin Sciences, LLC (the "LLC" or "Investee"), a collaborative joint venture co-owned by SBH Sciences, Inc. ("SBH"), to research and develop small organic molecule inhibitors of galectin-3 for oral administration.
 The LLC was initially capitalized with a \$400,000 cash investment to fund future research and development activities, which was provided by the Company, and specific in-process research and development ("IPR&D") contributed by SBH.
 The estimated fair value of the IPR&D contributed by SBH, on the date of contribution, was \$400,000.
-Initially, the Company and SBH had a 50% equity ownership interest in the LLC, with neither party having control over the LLC.
+Initially, the Company and SBH have a 50% equity ownership interest in the LLC, with neither party having control over the LLC.
 Accordingly, from inception through the fourth quarter of 2014, the Company accounted for its investment in the LLC using the equity method of accounting.
 Under the equity method of accounting, the Company's investment was initially recorded at cost with subsequent adjustments to the carrying value to recognize additional investments in or distributions from the Investee, as well as the Company's share of the Investee's earnings, losses and/or changes in capital.
 The estimated fair value of the IPR&D contributed to the LLC was immediately expensed upon contribution as there was no alternative future use available at the point of contribution.
 The operating agreement provides that if either party does not desire to contribute its equal share of funding required after the initial capitalization, then the other party, providing all of the funding, will have its ownership share increased in proportion to the total amount contributed from inception.
 In the fourth quarter of 2014, after the LLC had expended the \$400,000 in cash, SBH decided not to contribute its share of the funding required.
 As a result, the Company contributed the \$73,000 needed for the fourth quarter of 2014 expenses of the LLC.
-As a result, the Company's ownership percentage in the LLC was 54.2% at December 31, 2014.
-The Company contributed \$687,000 for the LLC expenses in 2015 adjusting the Company's ownership percentage to 74.7% at December 31, 2015.
-The Company also contributed \$441,000 for the LLC expenses in the six months ended June 30, 2016 which adjusted the Company's ownership percentage to 80.2% at June 30, 2016.
+The Company contributed \$659,000 and \$687,000 for the LLC expenses in 2016 and 2015, respectively, and SBH contributed \$50,000 in 2016.
+The Company contributed \$45,000 during the quarter ended March 31, 2017.
+As of March 31, 2017, the Company's ownership percentage in the LLC was 80.7%.
 The Company accounts for the interest in the LLC as a consolidated, less than wholly owned subsidiary.
 Because the LLC's equity is immaterial, the value of the non-controlling interest is also deemed to be immaterial.